Layer Breton

-Layer Breton is a village and a civil parish in Essex, England.
-According to the 2011 census there were 144 males and 143 females.
-"Layer-Breton, a parish, with a village, in Lexden district, Essex; on a branch of the river Roman, 5 miles SE by S of Marks-Tey r. station, and 6 SW by S of Colchester."
-Layer Breton is part of the Layer parishes with Layer de la Haye being the neighbouring village to the west and Layer Marney neighbouring Layer Breton to the East.
-Layer Breton also touches parishes Birch and Great and little Wigborough.
+Layer Breton is a village and civil parish in the City of Colchester district of Essex, England.
+At the 2021 census the parish had a population of 285.
+It is one of three neighbouring parishes called Layer, the others being Layer de la Haye to the west, and Layer Marney to the east.
+The other neighbouring parishes to Layer Breton are Birch and Great and Little Wigborough.
 The village has a church dedicated to St Mary the Virgin, rebuilt in brick in 1923 on a new site nearly a mile to the north of the old one.
 The village was among those which suffered damage from the 1884 Colchester earthquake.

 History

 In the 1870s, John Marius Wilson's Imperial Gazetteer of England and Wales described Layer Breton as:

 "A parish, with a village, in Lexden district, Essex.
 Post town, Kelvedon.
 Acres, 954.
 Real property, £1, 763.
 Pop., 298.
 Houses, 62.
 The property is divided among a few.
 The living is a rectory in the diocese of Rochester.
 Value, £350. * Patron, the Rev. W. Blow.
 The church is tolerable.
 There are chapels for Independents and Quakers; and the Independent one was rebuilt and enlarged in 1860."